ajabep/OpenLibrerian/README.md

   4. Configure the /offline/db.inc.php file
   5. Configure the /cdn/offline/config.inc.php file
   6. (Optional, but very recommended) setup the "cdn" subdomain (files in the /cdn folder)
+  7. Change the file "/offline/login.admin.conf" : it's the admin login.
+(Default : "admin")
+  8. Change the file "/offline/password.admin.conf" : it's the sha512 hash of the admin password.
+(Default : "password")
-  7. You have finish !
+  9. You have finish !
 Enjoy :grinning: !